-The vermouth route: the re-emergence of the most traditional aperitif on the Costa del Sol
+The vermouth route: the most traditional aperitif on the Costa del Sol

 Vintage is in vogue and it old customs are being practiced again in Málaga.
 That is what is happening at aperitif time, also known as vermouth time; making a stop on the way before lunch to drink this liqueur along with a delicious tapa.
 The most noble of drinks in Málaga is undoubtedly Vermouth, made from the local wine that characterises the province.
 Be sure to pay a visit to the establishments that sell it in Malaga.
 Take note of the vermouth route: